uptechteam/android-cookbook/Testing App/tools.md

 \- [General testing harness](#general-tests-harness)<br/>

 ## Automated refactoring
+Refactoring by hand is fine, but when you have a tool that does some refactoring for you, you have a real time saver.
+Most of the modern IDEs have already integrated them. <br/>
 It pays to choose your refactoring tools with care.
 Find out what the tool developers say about the safety of their tool.
 Run your own tests.
 Refactoring tools should verify that a change does not change behavior, and many of them do.